 - Utah-based Holi celebration: This Holi event is organized by ISKCON, which is one of the largest Holi celebrations in the entire country.
 Although they organize Holi events at many places, ISKON is especially famous for their Utah-based Belur Math-style Krishna temple.

-Oxford University
+Holi at Oxford University

 At Oxford University students celebrate the beautiful festival of Holi with open arms promoting inclusivity and the idea of finding beauty in differences.
 Even the Non-Indian students get together with Indian students to embrace the beauty of colours while accepting the different traditions and cultures eliminating all boundaries.
 The celebration reconnects the NRI students back to their roots while bonding with their fellow batchmates.

-Canada
+Holi in Canada

-At a national level also, Holi celebrations has been given recognition in Canada as the Canadian Parliament joined the spirit of the festival by decorating the parliament complex for the first time in 2017.
+At a national level also, Holi celebrations have been given recognition in Canada as the Canadian Parliament joined the spirit of the festival by decorating the parliament complex for the first time in 2017.

-Australia
+Holi in Australia

-Singapore
+Holi in Singapore

 The fact that Tamil is one of the official languages of Singapore makes the importance of the Indian community quite obvious.
 To embrace the beauty of different traditions, locals join the celebrations of Holi with a lot of excitement.
 Watercolour fights are a common scene at the time of Holi in Singapore.
 Celebrating the festival of Holi as a community by embracing different traditions definitely promotes the idea of inclusivity in all its glory.
 Though the celebrations might not match the exact vibes of India, the festive events in Singapore certainly are events to look forward to.

-Barcelona
+Holi in Barcelona

 This beautiful city of Spain celebrates the spirit of Holi in its own way by adding an essence of Spain to the Indian celebrations of Holi.
 Instead of playing with colours, they lather each other with tomatoes.
 This is known as the Tomatina festival.
 The locals join the celebrations with utmost enthusiasm enhancing the vibes of Holi.